raspberrypilearning/our-beat/en/step_3.md

 **Test**:
 Press Button A to start playing the melody.
-The micro:bit will show ‘M’ to tell you it’s ready.
+The micro:bit will show ‘M’.

 --- /task ---